niuers/Distributed-System-Design-Review/CDN.md

 ## Make CDN Work
 1. For a CDN to work, it needs to be the default inbound gateway for all incoming traffic.
 To make this happen, you’ll need to modify your root domain DNS configurations (e.g., domain.com) and those of your subdomains (e.g., www.domain.com, img.domain.com).
 2. For your root domain, you’ll change its A record to point to one of the CDN’s IP ranges.
 For each subdomain, modify its CNAME record to point to a CDN-provided subdomain address (e.g., ns1.cdn.com).
 In both cases, this results in the DNS routing all visitors to your CDN instead of being directed to your original server.
+3. Content delivery networks employ reverse proxy technology.
+Topology wise, this means CDNs are deployed in front of your backend server(s).
+4. This position, on the edge of your network perimeter, offers several key advantages beyond a CDN’s innate ability to accelerate content delivery.
+   * Website Security: The on-edge position also makes a CDN ideal for blocking DDoS floods, which need to be mitigated outside of your core network infrastructure.
+   * Load Balancing:

 ## Caching Method
 1. Caching method: Most are origin pull ?